 In the end the contract was awarded to Fairfield for a paddle steamer with the same beam and draught as Jupiter and Juno but 15ft longer to improve buoyancy and to be fitted out in the same style as Bristol Queen.

 The idea of building four new paddle steamers turned out to be on the optimistic side with the second, Cardiff Queen, also being the last.
-She was though a fine vessel specifically built for sea going work which led Nick James, in his excellent book about the ship, to describe her as being “The ultimate coastal paddle steamer”.
+She was though a fine vessel specifically built for sea going work in the hurly burly of the Bristol Channel which led Nick James, in his excellent book about the ship, to describe her as being “The ultimate coastal paddle steamer”.